entekadesign/kobold-alarm-clock-card/README.md

     - Set unscheduled alarm *X* minutes in future using **nap dialog**
     - Set alarm times easily using sliders directly on main view or in a dialog
 - **Integrate with HA**
-    - Set one or more HA entities to be triggered by alarm
+    - Set one or more HA entities to be triggered:
+        - when alarm rings
-    - Set one or more additional HA entities to activate *X* minutes before or after alarm
+        - *X* minutes before or after alarm
+        - when dismissing a ringing alarm, or when tapping/clicking snooze button
     - Add other HA cards to be displayed or hidden with a tap/click
 - **Customize appearance and function**
     - Set 12-hour or 24-hour time display format
     - Set time display font to system or any of three presets
     - Set default durations of snooze and undismissed alarm
-- **Enhance reliability**
-    - Set HA entities to ping connection and to sound a LAN-accessible alarm

 <br>